tglanz/bsc/deep-compression/chapters/0040-quantization.md

 # Quantization

+> "Less is more." - Ludwig Mies van der Rohe

+## Overview

 According to _Oxford_, the meaning of the term quantization is:

 > A method of producing a set of discrete or quantized values that represents a continuous quantity